core-wg/oscore/draft-ietf-core-object-security.md

 Unless specified otherwise, CoAP options not listed in {{fig-option-protection}} SHALL be of class E.

-Specifications of new CoAP options SHOULD define how they are processed with OSCOAP.
+Specifications of new CoAP options SHOULD define how they are processed with OSCORE.
 A new COAP option SHOULD be of class E unless it requires proxy processing.

 ### Inner Options {#inner-options}

-When using OSCOAP, Inner options (marked with 'x' in column E of {{fig-option-protection}}) are sent in a way analogous to communicating in a protected manner directly with the other endpoint.
+When using OSCORE, Inner options (marked with 'x' in column E of {{fig-option-protection}}) are sent in a way analogous to communicating in a protected manner directly with the other endpoint.

-The sending endpoint SHALL write the class E options present in the original CoAP message into the plaintext of the COSE object {{plaintext}}, and then remove the class E options from the OSCOAP message.
+The sending endpoint SHALL write the class E options present in the original CoAP message into the plaintext of the COSE object {{plaintext}}, and then remove the class E options from the OSCORE message.

 The processing of Inner options by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.